13 spooky pieces of Halloween music for children

 This Halloween, treat (or trick) your kids to these spooky and fun pieces of classical music.

-Whether you’re throwing a party or getting ready to go trick-or-treating, here are the best classical pieces to get children into the spirit of Halloween.
+Whether you’re carving pumpkins or getting ready to go trick-or-treating, here are some of the best pieces of classical music to get children into the spirit of Halloween.

 The Addams Family – Victor Mizzy